angieyu/my-dance-app/README.md

 #Features of the application
 Redis to cache get calls
 The application will check Redis to see if the data is cached.
-If not, then it will reach out to MongoDB
+If not, then it will reach out to MongoDB Overwrote the exec function in Mongoose to integrate with Redis